 Member of artistic committees, board member and graphic designer for concert series in Canada and the United-States (1993-2002)

-Music arranger for various institutions; Coordinator for special musical events; Music librarian at UBC and Kneisel Hall
+Music arranger for various institutions; Coordinator for musical events and fundraisers; Music librarian at UBC and Kneisel Hall